Startup Valuation Calculator

 FinTech6-8x ARRRegulatory moat, but down from 15x in 2021

-AI/ML10-20x ARRHot sector premium — but investors want margins, not hype
+AI/ML10-20x ARRHot sector premium.
+But investors want margins, not hype

 HealthTech8-9x ARRLong sales cycles, high contract value